What Is Biomass and What Can It Be Used for?

 - Prices of traditional fuels like oil and gas are steadily increasing, and this tendency is not expected to change anytime soon.
-Biomass has much more stable prices, so you won’t see your bills increasing sharply.
+Biomass needed for pellet boilers, for example, has much more stable prices, so you won’t see your bills increasing sharply.
 Moreover, prices for biomass are close to gas prices but much cheaper than electric heating and solid fuel, so a biomass boiler is an ideal replacement for those kinds of systems.

 - Biomass boilers and stoves qualify for the Renewable Heat Incentive scheme (RHI), which means you would qualify for periodical payments over several years.
 This helps repay your initial investment in a shorter time.

 - Biomass boilers need more space than gas or oil boilers because the system is larger.
 You would also need some space to store the fuel itself, such as a hopper or wood store.

 - One of the largest disadvantages of biomass boilers is that the initial investment, including purchasing the boiler and installing it, is higher compared to traditional gas or oil boilers.
 Biomass boiler prices range between £4,000 - £8,000.
 However, the Renewable Heat Incentive helps cover these initial costs, and in the long run, you’d be saving money by using a cheaper source of energy.